q-viper/q-viper.github.io/_posts/2022-06-11-beyond-and-within-eda.md

 But the data points are not correctly clustered.

 ### K Medoids Clustering
+Please fllow this blog of ours to learn about [K-Medoids Clustering from Scratch](https://dataqoil.com/2022/02/04/k-medoids-clustering-in-python-from-scratch/).

 *K-medoids are a prominent clustering algorithm as an improvement of the predecessor, K-Means algorithm.
 Despite its widely used and less sensitive to noises and outliers, the performance of K-medoids clustering algorithm is affected by the distance function.* [From here](https://ieeexplore.ieee.org/document/9079259).

 When k-means algorithm is not appropriate to make a objects of cluster to the data points then k-medoid clustering algorithm is prefer.
 The medoid is objects of cluster whose dissimilarity to all the objects in the cluster is minimum.
 The main difference between K-means and K-medoid algorithm that we work with arbitrary matrix of distance instead of euclidean distance.
 K-medoid is a classical partitioning technique of clustering that cluster the dataset into k cluster.
 It is more robust to noise and outliers because it may minimize sum of pair-wise dissimilarities however k-means minimize sum of squared Euclidean distances.
 Most common distances used in KMedoids clustering techniques are Manhattan distance or Minkowski distance and here we will use Manhattan distance.

 **Manhattan Distance**